-Federal Perkins & Institutional Loans are repaid to the Brown University Loan Office.
+Federal Perkins & Institutional Loans are repaid to Student Financial Services.

 Our office will send you information about your loans by mail and/or email - Be sure to open and read it!
 It is your responsibility to notify our office directly any time your phone number, email address, or mailing address information changes.

-- The Loan Office is the loan servicer for Perkins Loans and Brown University Institutional Loans and is responsible for billing, collection and management of loan repayment, and deferment/forbearance processing.
+- Brown University Student Financial Services is the loan servicer for Perkins Loans and Brown University Institutional Loans and is responsible for billing, collection and management of loan repayment, and deferment/forbearance processing.

-- The Loan Office will contact you to provide important information about your repayment terms.
-It is your responsibility to notify the Loan Office directly if your mailing address and contact information changes.
+- Student Financial Services will contact you to provide important information about your repayment terms.
+It is your responsibility to notify Student Financial Services directly if your mailing address and contact information changes.